rht-labs/mlops-exercise/docs/1-a-new-environment/README.md

 ## 🔮 Learning Outcomes

-- [ ] Get familiar with OpenShift & OpenShift AI and foundational practices like GitOps
+- [ ] Get familiar with OpenShift & OpenShift AI
 - [ ] Deploy the necessary toolings to start experimenting

 ## 🔨 Tools used in this exercise!
 * OpenShift 4.15+
 * OpenShift AI 2.9+
 * Jupyter Notebook
-* Helm & Argo CD
 * Minio